Impact of ASC 842 on Lease Termination Decisions

 It's essential to note that lease terminations can be complex and may have financial implications for both parties involved.
 The termination provisions should be carefully reviewed in the lease agreement, and the appropriate accounting treatment must be followed in accordance with ASC 842.

-The new standard has a significant impact on lease termination decisions as it changes the way companies account for their leases.
+ASC 842 changes the financial calculus for lease termination, buyout, and renewal decisions by making lease liabilities visible on the balance sheet, which affects liquidity ratios, debt metrics, and the relative cost of each exit option.
 Under ASC 842, companies are required to recognize the present value of lease payments as a liability on their balance sheet, with the corresponding right-of-use asset recognized separately.
 This change means that companies need to reassess their lease termination decisions to account for the changes in lease accounting.

 Impact on lease buyouts: